skn437/skn-java-message/README.md

 ### **`Message` Class:**

 - It doesn't need to be instantiated
-- It has 7 static methods
+- It has 10 static methods
 - The notification modes are:
-  - Info message on console
+  - Info message on console (It has new line character at the end)
+  - Info message as server response
+  - Info message as server mono response (Reactive)
-  - Success message on console
+  - Success message on console (It has new line character at the end)
   - Success message as server response
   - Success message as server mono response (Reactive)
-  - Error message on console
+  - Error message on console (It has new line character at the end)
   - Error message as server response
   - Error message as server mono response (Reactive)
+  - Instantiation Error message (Shows Java Unsupported Operation Exception)

 &nbsp;